MagalhaesDev/oldschool.-Landing-page/README.md

 ## Links
   - Repository: https://magalhaesdev.github.io/oldschool.-Leading-page/
-    -  In case of sensitive bugs like security vulnerabilities, please contact mateusmagalhaesemidio@gmail.com directly instead of using issue tracker.
-We value your effort to improve the security and privacy of this project!
+    -  In case of sensitive bugs like security vulnerabilities, please contact. mateusmagalhaesemidio@gmail.com directly instead of using issue tracker.
+We value your effort. to improve the security and privacy of this project!

   ## Versioning